haphan/redhat-lab/README.md

 - axel *(Optional, to speed up base image download)*

 ## What will you get ?
 2 VM created in Virtual Box using CentOS 7 image.
-Default user is `student` with sudo-capability.
+Default user is `vagrant` with sudo-capability.

 ```bash
 - server.example.com[172.25.1.10]: